-Daniel chapter 5 describes the fall of literal Babylon which was a type (an illustration) of the coming fall of end-time global spiritual Babylon.
+Daniel chapter 5 describes the fall of literal Babylon which was a type (an illustration) of the coming fall of modern day global spiritual Babylon of Revelation 17

 There is a transition in the prophecies of Daniel 2,7,8 and 11 from the literal and local to the spiritual and global so that while the names remain the same the meaning attached to the names take on a new interpretation.
 Literal Babylon, the head of Gold of the Daniel 2 image becomes spiritual Babylon in the book of Revelation.
 See chart below

 Recall that the fourth kingdom (legs of IRON) of the Daniel 2 image was the literal local pagan Roman Empire of the Caesars.
-This Rome has passed on and transitioned to the Rome of the Popes, a union of church and state represented as the feet of IRON & clay of the image.
+This Rome has passed on and transitioned to the global Rome of the Popes, a union of church and state represented by the feet of IRON & clay of the Daniel 2 image.
 The iron is present in the feet hence is still ROME but a different type of Rome, one which has CLAY added to it.
 Clay represents religion - Papal Rome is thus represented in the feet of iron & clay - see Daniel 2 study.
-Revelation 17 tells us that this church state union is identified as "Babylon the great", hence the feet of iron and clay represents not only Papal Rome but Spiritual Babylon.
+Revelation 17 tells us that this church state union is identified as "Babylon the great", hence the feet of iron and clay is symbolic of not only Papal Rome but Spiritual Babylon.

 Daniel in chapter 2 had interpreted the King's dream as follows:

 Three Kingdoms were to follow Babylon with the second that of the Medes & Persians.
-Daniel chapter 5 is the literal fulfilment of the prophecy of Daniel 2.
+Daniel chapter 5 is the fulfilment for the second kingdom of the prophecy of Daniel 2.

 2:41 And whereas thou sawest the feet and toes, part of potters' clay, and part of iron, the kingdom shall be divided; but there shall be in it of the strength of the iron, forasmuch as thou sawest the iron mixed with miry clay.